Configuration files

 The .tessl directory contains Tessl's configuration and cached data:

-Agent steering files
+Agent rule files

 • Cursor: